 A crunchy, earthy salad I like to serve with omelettes, quesadillas, or patties of all sort.
-It is basically an assembly recipe where the key, as in any assembly salad, is in the dressing.
+It is basically an assembly recipe where the secret, as in almost any assembly salad, is in the dressing.
 Stick to the right proportions and you have a winner.

 This dressing is a mustard, mirin and balsamic vinaigrette, but of course a simple vinaigrette will also be delicious.
 The key to all vinaigrettes is to keep the ratio of acid to oil, 1 volume to at least 3.
 The right process is to first dilute the mustard, or other emulsifier, into the acidic medium (which can be any kind of vinegar, or citrus juice, or a combination of the two), and then add 3 times the volume olive oil.